cyral-quickstart/quickstart-sidecar-aws-ecs/README.md

 the basic concepts of a Cyral sidecar.

-For a production configuration, we recommend that you provide multiple subnets in different availability zones and properly assess the dimensions and number of EC2 instances required for your production workload.
+For a production configuration, we recommend that you provide multiple subnets in different availability zones and properly assess the dimensions and number of ECS instances required for your production workload.

 In order to properly secure your sidecar, define appropriate inbound CIDRs using variables